 Unfortunately, the 2005 SFS does not allow regional breakdowns by source of debt, due to the smaller sample size of that survey.
 Assuming that line of credit debt in Atlantic Canada as a share of the region's total debt remained the same as the 1999 share (6%), then line of credit debt in Atlantic Canada can be estimated at \$2.5 billion in 2005.
-However, it is more likely that lines of credit represent a greater share of regional debt given that, at the national level, lines of credit have become a significantly larger source of household debt.
-If the 2005 line of credit share of total household debt in Atlantic Canada matched the national share (9%), then the 2005 line of credit debt in Atlantic Canada can be estimated at about \$3.7 billion.
+However, it is more likely that lines of credit represent a greater share of regional debt given that, at the national level, lines of credit share of total household debt in Atlantic Canada matched the national share (9%), then the 2005 line of credit debt in Atlantic Canada can be estimated at \$3.7 billion.

 There are many ways in which households use lines of credit.
 Households draw on lines of credit to take vacations, make purchases, or pay off other higher interest debt (such as credit card debt).
 Lines of credit have also been used towards asset accumulation, for example to purchase a vehicle.
 As well, a popular use of lines of credit has been to undertake home renovations, which in turn may increase the value of homes.
-The 2006 CMHC Canadian Housing Observer reports that home renovation spending reached \$40 billion nationally in 2005-some of which was financed through lines of credit.
-42
+The 2006 CMHC Canadian Housing Observer reports that home renovation spending reached \$40 billion nationally in 2005-some of which was financed through lines of credit.40